anarmz3/Quantum-Computing/README.md

 ls: see the files in our directory

-cd

-clear
+cd <name folder: this command is used to enter in a folder>

+clear: this command will clear the terminal

 ## Github Command Lines

 git clone: clone our repository in the local computer

-git add .
+git add . : this command will add the alterations of the local computer to commit to the global repository

-git commit -m "message"
+git commit -m "<message>": this command will explain what goes in the commit

-git push
+git push: this command will send a commit

+# Materials

+book: